 Better known by its former title, the Mildmay of Flete Challenge Cup, this two mile four-and a-half-furlong race is a valuable Handicap Chase with £110,000 in added prize money.

-|When:||Thursday 17th March, 3.40pm|
+|When:||Thursday 16th March, 4:10pm|

 |Race Type||Grade 3 Chase|